wellrcosta/email-service/README.md

 cp .env.example .env
 ```

-Edit `.env` to match your SMTP provider and queue configurations.
+Edit `.env` to match your SMTP or SendGrid provider and queue configurations.

 ---